 Web conferencing or webinars are virtual conferences made possible through Internet technologies.
 They are used for meetings, training events and presentations.
 Webinars require careful planning and effort, but it’s not rocket science to deliver successful ones.
-Herein we’ll explore a few efforts that will prime you for successful webinars.
+Herein we’ll explore a few efforts that will prime you for leading effective webinars.

 Much like a meeting requires a reminder email with details and action items, so too a webinar.
 Attendees should have an agenda and details of the webinar you plan to deliver.
 Additionally, you should create a landing page for the event itself which has all the information on the date, time and requirements of software/hardware.

 Knowing your audience is critical in crafting successful & compelling webinar content.
 Any successful speech, presentation or communication is made more powerful when one understands one’s audience.
 We can gain this understanding a variety of ways such as online research, connecting with decision makers, audience member or experts.
 Whatever way we gain this understanding it will inform and focus our message and its delivery will be more well received.

 Content is Key

 Your content should be tightly focused on your core webinar objectives.
 As time is limited, we should be razor focused on our key objective or takeaway.
 There should be nothing superfluous or non-essential in our content.
 Additionally, our content should give space and time for the questions and attendee interaction we want to encourage.
 Leading effective webinars isn’t rocket science but one key fundamental is content.

 Visuals often communicate more effectively than any other form.
 When we communicate our essential goal is that our listener or audience retain our message above all else.
 Visuals in the form of graphs, maps, tables, photographs, drawing or diagrams quickly convey a memorable message to our audience.
 Whenever possible we should use visuals to powerfully convey our message to our audience.